 There is some indication for mixed findings in the partition dependence literature.
 For example, Reichelson et al. (2017) replicated the candy bowl study previously conducted by Fox et al. (2005), recruiting both children and adults.
 They concluded no evidence supporting the impact of candy partition on participants' choices, inconsistent with the findings of Fox et al. (2005).
 Their findings are in contrast to our successful replication of the same article as a Registered Report (Li & Feldman, 2024).

-We attempted to analyze the Fox and Rottenstreich (2003)’s studies.
+We attempted to analyze Fox and Rottenstreich (2003)’s studies.
 The methods and the statistical tests varied across the different studies, despite having very similar designs and hypotheses, with inconsistent reporting of key details for both the procedures and the results.
 Their brief reporting proved a challenge in deducing the procedure and materials for a replication and comparing the different scenarios.
 We believe that revisiting classics like our target with reproductions and replications helps clarify important needed details and increase the quality of the literature building on these findings.

 Selection of studies to replicate: Studies 1a, 1b, 3, and 4